Come and Sit

 Friend, He’s not finished with our story.
 Because watching and waiting and tending the life of your soul is so much better than running away to try and move on from it all or staying too long to try to prove something.
 God knows I’ve seen myself capable of both.
-But, through the love of our Father, the life of Jesus, the indwelling presence of the Spirit, we’re saying yes to partnering with Him in Kingdom glory.
+But, through the love of our Father, the life of Jesus, the indwelling presence of the Spirit, we can say yes to partnering with Him in Kingdom glory right now.

 The truth is the Spirit comes and stays with us and helps us receive the healing awareness and transformation we’re all in need of.
 When we look away or refuse to sit down, we only delay our journey to wholeness and closeness with Him and others.
 Yet, the Spirit still stays right here waiting for us.
-I appreciate how God designed us to function and learn if we're open to sitting down.
-God has more He's working on for me, and He does for you.
+God has more He's working on for me, and He does

 Take a few moments right now.
 Come and sit on the living room floor for a little while.